 Hashtags have long been a feature within the Twitter-sphere, making it easy to chase down #funny or #nationaldogday rabbit holes for hours on end.
 Hashtags are a friend of search, it’s true.
 Twitter’s advanced search feature has changed the game for those of us who know the woes of scrolling across a funny (or even informative) tweet that we want to come back to later, only to lose it to the mix of more than 500 million tweets created everyday.

 Marketers using Twitter as a social posting platform to drive traffic to their site or to increase brand awareness can optimize posts around keywords, including images and links out from your Twitter page, as a huge piece of the puzzle for ranking in Google search results – as well as within Twitter’s results pages.

 The last few months have brought on a few changes from Instagram with two new accessibility features on the platform.
 Over the last few years, Instagram has created a more searchable platform from better indexed keywords, hashtags, alt text, and search history tendencies as some of the many ranking factors.
 Optimizing for the varying ranking factors can help a brand appear in the top results similarly to Google.
 If an Instagramer searches “beauty” in the search bar, #beauty will appear as well as several pages dedicated to the topic.
-Here are some tips for bolstering your page’s searchability.

 Take a moment and search Facebook for something (I used “furniture” as my search query).
 You’ll see a search page that doesn’t look too terribly different from the search results pages of Instagram and Twitter.
 This is (unapologetically) my favorite part of Facebook – search rankings.